1. General provisions

 • Ensure that their participation is neutral in terms of political, ideological or religious expression;

-• Not create disturbances (visual, audial, olfactory, etc.) to the organisation of the event, the other Participants, whether or not in neighbouring stands, or the public, either at their stand, in the advertising space assigned to them within the venue or in the vicinity of the event.
+• Not create disturbances (visual, audial, olfactory or of any other nature) to the organisation of the event, the other Participants, whether or not in neighbouring stands, or the public, either at their stand, in the advertising space assigned to them within the venue or in the vicinity of the event.

 Otherwise, the Organiser reserves the right to impose penalties, including refusing admission to the event.

-The Organiser reserves the exclusive right to post advertising in the venue where the event is held and in the immediate surrounding area.
+The Organiser reserves the exclusive right to post advertising and other marketing materials and operate promotions in the venue where the event is held and in the immediate surrounding area.

 All forms of advertising are strictly forbidden, with the exception of advertising that uses the media defined below, the advertising spaces that the Organiser assigns and the advertising materials displayed within the Exhibitor’s stand.
 In the event of non-compliance with these requirements, the Organiser may remove such advertising at any time without prior notice.